top of page

 This map was then translated into an art installation.

-What we had as a result was an experience of looking at a representation of an imagined future from the outside- a future that entails elements of the past, materialized by different mediums and textures like newspapers, yarn, symbols, tools etc. as well as the evolving present, manifested in the form of the audio-video compilation.
+The result was an experience of observing an imagined future from the outside- a future that incorporates elements of the past, materialized through different media and textures such as newspapers, yarn, symbols, and tools, alongside the evolving present, manifested in the form of an audio-visual compilation.

 bottom of page